VegetarianZombie/gimp-text-outliner/README.md

 # Gimp Text Outliner for Gimp 2.10

 This is an awesome plugin developed by Pete Nu which adds a stroke color around each layer.
-It's a great way to stroke text, but it can be used on another images as well.
+It's a great way to stroke text, but it can be used on other layers as well.
 Doing this by hand is a tedious process.

 You can find the original plugin over here: http://pete.nu/software/gimp-outliner/